Professor Jennifer Tieman

 College of Nursing and Health Sciences

-Professor Jennifer Tieman is a Matthew Flinders Professor and Director of the Research Centre in Palliative Care, Death and Dying (RePaDD).
+Professor Jennifer Tieman is a Matthew Flinders Professor and Director of the Research Centre in Palliative Care, Death and Dying.
+She was the inaugural Dean (Research) of the College of Nursing and Health Sciences.

-As Director and Chief Investigator of the CareSearch project, she is responsible for a national palliative care resource supporting health professionals in all settings of care and those affected by the need for palliative care, namely, patients, their families, carers and friends.
-The project team undertakes research on knowledge retrieval and knowledge dissemination and investigates approaches that encourage the use of evidence in health, particularly in palliative care and end of life care.
+As Director and Chief Investigator of the CareSearch project, she manages a national palliative care resource supporting health professionals in all settings of care and patients, their families, carers and friends.
+The project team undertakes research on knowledge retrieval and knowledge dissemination and investigates translation approaches that encourage the use of evidence in health, particularly in palliative care and end of life care.
 Her work led to the establishment of a specialist bibliometric research group, Flinders Filters.
+She is also responsible for palliAGED, a palliative care evidence and practice resource for aged care and has taken on the Director role of the Knowledge and Implementation Hub of ARIIA.

-Professor Tieman is invovled in the collaoraitons devliering the following national projects:
+Professor Tieman is invovled in the collaorations delivering the following national projects:

 • Advance: Supporting general practice and aged aged in addresing ACP, palliative care and dementia